pawel-t-wolny/pawel-t-wolny/README.md

 Hi!
 I am Paweł, building software by day and trying to break it by night.
-I like making stuff, CTFs, ethical hacking, surfing, kickboxing and more.
+I love making stuff, CTFs, ethical hacking, surfing, skiing, kickboxing and more.

 <table align="center">
   <tr>